NEIDTM/DiscordBot-VoiceManager/README.md

 # DiscordBot-VoiceManager

-A **Discord bot** built with [Disnake](https://docs.disnake.dev/) that allows users to create **private voice channels** with full control over their settings.
+A **Discord bot** built with [Disnake](https://docs.disnake.dev/) that allows users to create **voice channels** with full control over their settings.
 Perfect for communities that want private rooms with permissions and moderation features.

 ---